ianchapin/epistemic-trust-calibration/concepts/trust.md

 The question is not whether trust exists, but whether it is:
 - explicit or implicit
+- scoped or unscoped
 - bounded or unbounded
 - revisable or frozen

 ---

-## Trust Is Contextual
+## Trust Is Scoped

 Trust is always scoped to a purpose.

 A representation may be:
 - trustworthy for exploration
 - untrustworthy for decision-making
-- useful for intuition
+- useful for intuition-building
 - inappropriate for justification
 - adequate at low stakes
 - dangerous at high stakes